 Phosphorus Doesn't Move

 Phosphorus fertilizer does not move in the soil, which means that it needs to be placed where a plant will be able to access it.
 Broadcasting the immobile nutrient across the entire field doesn't make sense, because it won't move to the rows where the plants are.

-Putting starter where the plant needs it, when the plant needs it, takes FurrowJet.
-FurrowJet is a planter mounted device that places three bands of phosphorus starter fertilizer near the furrow; one in furrow, and two about 3/4" away from the seed on either side.
+Putting starter where the plant needs it when the plant needs it, takes FurrowJet.
+FurrowJet is a planter-mounted device that places three bands of phosphorus starter fertilizer near the furrow; one in the furrow, and two about 3/4" away from the seed on either side.
 These three bands are placed right where the seedling roots and crown roots will grow, taking up the P and thriving.

-Starter test plots were planted May 6 and 7 in 2016.
-Within 24 hours of planting, this field received excessive rainfall in a short amount of time, which played a role in the results.
+Starter test plots were planted in May 2016.
+Within 24 hours of planting, this field received excessive rainfall for a short amount of time, which played a role in the results.

 "The large yield responses show the effect of starter fertilizer placement and the horsepower it provides to mitigate early season stress," Ken Ferrie said.
 "The fact we were able to weatherproof this plot by replicating it across the field makes the large yield increases more believable."

-The first study was a comparison of the check to FurrowJet applying 3 gal in-furrow and 10 gal through the wings.
-The second study compared the check to in-furrow only, FurrowJet (tri-band) and a 2X2 with Keeton together.
+The first study was a comparison of the check to FurrowJet applying 3 gallons in-furrow and 10 gallons through the wings.
+The second study compared the check to in-furrow only, FurrowJet (tri-band), and a 2x2 with Keeton together.